-Our headquarters are located in Redwood City, California, where we lease approximately 107,200 square feet of office and laboratory space.
+Our headquarters are located in Redwood City, California, where we lease approximately 77,300 square feet of office and laboratory space.

-Our lease ("Lease") with Metropolitan Life Insurance Company ("MetLife") includes approximately 28,200 square feet of space located at 200 and 220 Penobscot Drive, Redwood City, California (the "Penobscot Space"), approximately 37,900 square feet of space located at 400 Penobscot Drive, Redwood City, California (the "Building 2 Space"), approximately 11,200 square feet of space located at 501 Chesapeake Drive, Redwood City, California ("501 Chesapeake Space"), and approximately 29,900 square feet of space located at 101 Saginaw Drive, Redwood City, California (the "Saginaw Space").
-In February 2019, we have entered into an Eighth Amendment to the Lease (the "Eighth Amendment") with MetLife with respect to the Penobscot Space, the Building 2 Space and the 501 Chesapeake Space to extend the term of the Lease for additional periods.
-Pursuant to the Eighth Amendment, the term of the lease of the Penobscot Space and the Building 2 Space has been extended through May 2027.
-The lease term for 501 Chesapeake Space has been extended to May 2029.
-We have two consecutive options to extend the term of the lease for the Penobscot Space and 501 Chesapeake Space for an additional period of five years per option.
-Our lease on the Saginaw Space will expire on January 30, 2020.
-In October 2019, we entered into a subsublease with Minerva Surgical, Inc. with respect to the Saginaw Space for approximately 3,400 square feet from February 2020 for three months.
-Our sublease of approximately 26,500 square feet of the Saginaw Space to a subtenant will end on January 2020.
-Our sublease of approximately 13,000 square feet of the Penobscot Space to a different subtenant ended in November 2019.
+Our lease ("RWC Lease") with Metropolitan Life Insurance Company ("MetLife") includes approximately 28,200 square feet of space located at 200 and 220 Penobscot Drive, Redwood City, California (the "200/220 Penobscot Space"), approximately 37,900 square feet of space located at 400 Penobscot Drive, Redwood City, California (the "400 Penobscot Space") (the 200/220 Penobscot Space and the 400 Penobscot Space are collectively referred to as the "Penobscot Space"), and approximately 11,200 square feet of space located at 501 Chesapeake Drive, Redwood City, California (the "Chesapeake Space").
+Until the end of January 2020, we also leased approximately 29,900 square feet of space located at 101 Saginaw Drive, Redwood City, California (the "Saginaw Space").
+During January 2020, we subleased approximately 26,500 square feet of the Saginaw Space to Minerva Surgical, Inc. Both the lease and sublease for the Saginaw Space expired at the end of January 2020.
+From February through April 2020, we subleased approximately 3,400 square feet 101 Saginaw Drive from Minerva Surgical, Inc. The sublease expired at the end of April 2020.

+We entered into the initial lease with MetLife for our facilities in Redwood City in 2004 and the RWC lease has been amended multiple times since then to adjust the leased space and terms of the RWC Lease.
+In February 2019, we entered into an Eighth Amendment to the RWC Lease (the "Eighth Amendment") with MetLife with respect to the Penobscot Space and the 501 Chesapeake Space to extend the term of the RWC Lease for additional periods.
+Pursuant to the Eighth Amendment, the term of the lease of the Penobscot Space has been extended through May 2027.
+The lease term for the 501 Chesapeake Space has been extended to May 2029.
+We have one (1) option to extend the term of the lease for the Penobscot Space for five (5) years, and one (1) separate option to extend the term of the lease for the 501 Chesapeake Space for five (5) years.